Capturing and Displaying Command Output in Windows

 Potential for Incomplete Output: The

-command might start reading the file before the original command has finished writing to it, leading to incomplete output in the file and on the screen.
-To mitigate this, use&&
+typecommand might start reading the file before the original command has finished writing to it, leading to incomplete output in the file and on the screen.
+To mitigate this, use&&to ensure sequential execution:command > output.txt && type output.txtThis ensures that

 Advantages: